-The Company intends to close on a private financing of up to \$1.2 million by the end of the first quarter of 2015, although there can be no guarantee we will receive any such financing.
-We had a first closing of this financing in late December for a total of \$213,337.
-Assuming we receive the full \$1.2 million from our proposed financing, the Company's plans are to pursue the targets set forth below to achieve controlled operational break-even within three months and 24 offices within 12 months after the close of such private financing and healthy profitability and growth thereafter.
+We received a total of approximately \$483,417 from the Private Placement.
+Upon receipt of at least \$1.2million, the Company's plans are to pursue the targets set forth below to achieve controlled operational break-even within four months and open up to 24 offices within 12 months after the close of such private financing and healthy profitability and growth thereafter.
 Specifically, it is our intention to launch our services the first month after funding into two pre-existing physician locations; for each of the 11 months thereafter, we intend to launch into two additional pre-existing physician offices each month, for a total of 24 offices within the first 12 months after receipt of adequate funding.
 If we do not receive the full \$1.2 million, we will scale our plans back accordingly, in accordance with the priorities set forth below.
 We need at least \$400,000 to carry out our 1st objective, make good on some of the outstanding liabilities that are to come due within the next 3-6 months as disclosed herein and become profitable.
 Until we receive it, the majority of our efforts will be geared towards obtaining sufficient financing to launch and complete our 1st objective.

-Specifically, other than completing our 1st objective, if we do receive \$400,000, we anticipate expending an aggregate of approximately \$31,000 per month to compensate our executive officers to encourage them to devote more time to our Company, as we will be simultaneously launching and rolling out our operations in light of the received funds.
-Additionally, in light of its importance to our operations, if we receive the \$400,000, we will pay the \$20,000 due on our license agreement with Bistromatics Corp.
-(See, "Certain Relationships and Related Transactions").
+Specifically, other than completing our 1st objective, we anticipate expending an aggregate of approximately \$31,000 per month to compensate our executive officers to encourage them to devote more time to our Company, as we will be simultaneously launching and rolling out our operations in light of the received funds.
+Additionally, in light of its importance to our operations, we plan to pay the remaining \$15,000 due on our license agreement with Bistromatics Corp.
+(See, "Transactions With Related Persons, Promoters And Certain Control Person").

-1st Objective: Activate the system and begin provisioning.
+Ist Objective: Activate the system and begin provisioning.
 The Company's first objective is to complete the final activation of our DMpt system and begin provisioning our service to new patients in the Los Angeles metropolitan area.

 - a.
 New induction offices per month

 - i.
 Month 3 (1) Offices per month

 - ii.
 Month 6 (2) Offices per month

 - iii.
 Month 9 (2) Offices per month

 - iv.
 Month 12 (2) Offices per month

 - b.
 New patient inductions per office per month

 - i.
 Month 3 (100) New patient inductions per office per month

 - ii.
 Month 6 (100) New patient inductions per office per month

 - iii.
 Month 9 (100) New patient inductions per office per month

 - iv.
 Month 12 (100) New patient inductions per office per month

 - c.
-Total new patients per week
+Total new patients per week across all offices

 - i.
 Month 3 (100) Weekly new patients

 - ii.
 Month 6 (250) Weekly new patients

 - iii.
 Month 9 (400) Weekly new patients

 - iv.
 Month 12 (621) Weekly new patients